 The most natural form of sparkling water is sparkling mineral water, which not only naturally contains minerals, but also can be naturally carbonated.
 This refreshing and effervescent liquid comes straight from the source: a naturally occurring mineral spring.
 The sparkle can result from gases that are naturally occurring in the water.
 However, not all sparkling mineral water is naturally sparkling, and many mineral water companies also add carbon dioxide to the water to make it bubbly.

-An example of man-made sparkling water or seltzer water is what comes out of the newly popular soda maker devices that inject water with carbon dioxide.
+An example of man-made sparkling water (or seltzer water) is what comes out of the newly popular soda maker devices that inject water with carbon dioxide.
 If you own a carbonated water maker, then you already know how to make carbonated water at home with the push of a button.
-There’s flavored sparkling water too, which has additional ingredients (sometimes natural, but other times, artificial and unhealthy).
+There’s flavored sparkling water, too, which has additional ingredients (sometimes natural, but other times, artificial and unhealthy).

 What is seltzer water?
 Seltzer water is basically the man-made or artificially created version of sparkling water.
 Seltzer is simply water plus carbon dioxide.
 Seltzer water is said to have come on the scene as a cheaper alternative to sparkling mineral water.
-(2)

-If you’re wondering about club soda vs. seltzer, club soda has more added to it compared to seltzer and has more of a taste.
+If you’re wondering about club soda vs. seltzer, club soda has more carbon dioxide added to it compared to seltzer and has more of a taste.
 What is club soda?
 Club soda typically contains what is referred to as “mineral-like ingredients,” including sodium bicarbonate, sodium citrate, potassium sulfate and disodium phosphate.
-(3) For anyone looking to keep sodium intake down, it’s important to note that club soda contains sodium, but seltzer is typically sodium-free.
+For anyone looking to keep sodium intake down, it’s important to note that club soda contains sodium, but seltzer is typically sodium-free.

 Is sparkling water healthy?
 That’s a good question.
 As is the case with a lot of foods and drinks, sparkling water can be healthy if you choose the right type.
 The best variety of sparkling water is the mineral-rich kind, which is called sparkling mineral water.
-Many experts say that sparkling water can be just as hydrating as regular water, however the bubbles can make it harder to drink as much of the bubbly variety.
+Many experts say that sparkling water can be just as hydrating as regular water, but the bubbles can make it harder to drink as much of the bubbly variety.

 1. Rich in Health-Promoting Minerals

 If you choose a sparkling mineral water, you can add a variety of minerals to your diet as you quench your thirst.
 Natural mineral waters can be defined as those “originated from an aquifer or underground reservoir, spring from one or more natural or bore sources and have specific hygienic features and, eventually, healthy properties.”
-(4) The Food and Drug Administration also has its own definition, which is “water containing not less than 250 parts per million (ppm) total dissolved solids (TDS), coming from a source at one or more bore holes or springs, originating from a geologically and physically protected underground water source.”
-(5)

 What this all boils down to is that sparkling mineral water must come from a natural source and naturally contain minerals.
 Depending on the source, the type and amount of minerals can vary.
 The awesome thing about mineral waters is that their minerals are said to be more easily absorbable than the minerals found in food since food minerals are attached to complex molecules while the minerals exist as free ions in mineral water.
 Examples of vital minerals found in sparkling mineral water include magnesium, calcium and potassium.